Welcome to the Premier Website for Professional Business Analysis

 The same people sometimes take a mathematically different approach to make virtually the same comparison indirectly.

 • Test Approach 2.
-This approach begins by calculating the net present value (NPV) of the proposal's net cash flow stream forecast.
+Start by calculating the net present value (NPV) of the proposal's net cash flow stream forecast.
 The organization's target hurdle rate serves as the discount rate (interest rate) for the NPV calculations.
 If the resulting NPV is positive, the proposal passes the hurdle test.

 In most cases, these two approaches are mathematically equivalent or nearly so.
 The first approach is simple and easy for nonfinancial people to understand.
 The second approach makes the same comparison, but also provides a net present value NPV for the proposal—the magnitude of the future returns in present-value currency units.
 This NPV is useful information in funding contests where both large and small size requests are competing.